Fermi's golden rule for spontaneous emission in absorptive and amplifying media: Abstract

 \section{Abstract}

-We demonstrate a fundamental breakdown of the photonic spontaneous emission (SE) formula derived using Fermi's golden rule, in absorptive and amplifying media, where one assumes the SE rate scales with the local photon density of states, an approach often used in more complex, semiclassical nanophotonics simulations.
-Using a rigorous quantization of the macroscopic Maxwell equations in the presence of arbitrary linear media, we derive a corrected Fermi's golden rule and master equation for a quantum two-level system (TLS) yielding the direct appearance of a quantum pumping term and a modified decay rate that is net positive.
-We show rigorous numerical results of the temporal dynamics of the TLS for an example of two coupled microdisk resonators, forming a gain-loss medium, and demonstrate the clear failure of the semiclassical theory.
+We demonstrate a fundamental breakdown of the photonic spontaneous emission (SE) formula derived from Fermi's golden rule, in absorptive and amplifying media, where one assumes the SE rate scales with the local photon density of states, an approach often used in more complex, semiclassical nanophotonics simulations.
+Using a rigorous quantization of the macroscopic Maxwell equations in the presence of arbitrary linear media, we derive a corrected Fermi's golden rule and master equation for a quantum two-level system (TLS) that yields a quantum pumping term and a modified decay rate that is net positive.
+We show rigorous numerical results of the temporal dynamics of the TLS for an example of two coupled microdisk resonators, forming a gain-loss medium, and demonstrate the clear failure of the commonly adopted formulas based solely on the local density of states.

-Spontaneous emission (SE) of a two-level system (TLS) has been a fundamental topic since the birth of quantum electrodynamics~\cite{dirac1927quantum,Weisskopf1930,RevModPhys.4.87} and is one of the standard metrics for current applications in nanophotonic and nanoplasmonic systems interacting with quantum emitters, such as molecules and quantum dots.
-Photonic engineering allows one to modify the local density of states (LDOS) which in turn leads to an enhancement or a suppression of the SE decay rate, e.g., by using photonic crystals~\cite{PhysRevLett.58.2059,Lodahl2004}.
+Spontaneous emission (SE) of a two-level system (TLS) has been a fundamental topic since the birth of quantum electrodynamics~\cite{dirac1927quantum,Weisskopf1930,RevModPhys.4.87} and is one of the standard metrics for many applications in nanophotonic and nanoplasmonic systems interacting with quantum emitters, such as molecules and quantum dots.
+Photonic engineering allows one to modify the local density of states (LDOS) which in turn leads to an enhancement or a suppression of the SE decay rate~\cite{PhysRevLett.58.2059,Lodahl2004}, $\Gamma$, which is associated with the transition probabilities with respect to a pertubation $\hat{V}$, formalized into Fermi's golden rule (FGR).